 Our Mission and What We Do

-When Sandy joined GAI in 2013, she and the Board determined that the organization should take a new direction and began formulating its mission and taking the steps necessary to move forward.
-In 2015, GAI joined in partnership with the Celiac Group on several fronts, which has resulted in the development of innovative educational programs and materials for medical professionals as well as patients and families living with celiac disease and co-existing autoimmune diseases and neurological disorders.
-A multidisciplinary clinic for Children’s National Medical Center and referred celiac disease patients was established.
-These and other initiatives place CNMC as a national leader in diagnosis, treatment, and education in celiac disease.
+When Sandy joined GAI in 2013, she and the Board determined that the organization should take a new direction and began formulating its mission, taking the steps necessary to move forward.
+In 2015, GAI joined in partnership with the Celiac Group of CNH on several fronts, which has resulted in the development of innovative educational programs and materials for medical professionals as well as patients and families living with celiac disease, co-existing autoimmune diseases, and neurological disorders.
+Funding by GAI established the multidisciplinary clinic at CNH for celiac disease patients.
+These and other initiatives brought CNH into prominence in celiac disease diagnosis, treatment, and education.

 Global Autoimmune Institute Downloadable Financial Documents